What You Need to Know about Drug Rehab

 Inpatient and outpatient care are both possible options, but determining which is best for a particular individual depends on their personal needs.
 If one has a supportive environment conducive to recovery at home, outpatient rehab care may be effective.
 However, if one’s usual environment provides opportunities to access addictive substances or leaves one susceptible to dangerous peer pressure, inpatient care is most often the right call.
 The severity of one’s condition plays a critical a role in this decision, with more intensive inpatient approaches suitable for moderate to severe cases of substance abuse.

 Granite Recovery Centers’ team of professionals works across disciplines to develop the right recovery plan for each individual.
 They also provide guidance for those who complete primary residential rehab treatment and need to find the next step in their journey towards recovery.
 Whether you opt for inpatient or outpatient care, no matter what your history and struggles with substance abuse are, we will help you set solid, achievable recovery goals and develop a detailed plan to achieve them.
-Our team will take you or your loved one’s unique challenges before and during recovery into account, and help find the best fit for you, whether it’s residential inpatient treatment, extended care, sober living, outpatient counseling.
+Our team will take you or your loved one’s unique challenges before and during recovery into account, and help find the best fit for you, whether it’s residential inpatient treatment, sober living, outpatient counseling.

-Aftercare: Stepping Down to Extended Care & Sober Living
+Aftercare: Stepping Down to Sober Living

-Extended Care Program Features
+Aftercare Program Features

 - Daily/weekly meetings and workshops